More Photos

 Overview

-Cycling up to 50 km a day you will have plenty of time to discover the colourful houses of Villajoyosa, sample the produce of the wineries in Xalo and watch the multitude of wildlife in the Marjal de Oliva-Pego and Albufera natural parks, not to mention the plentiful opportunities to take a dip in the Mediterranean.
-Plus, staying in a fantastic selection of 3* and 4* accommodation on a B&B basis you can be sure of a warm welcome at the end of each day.
-As your week in the saddle comes to a close you will arrive in Valencia for a taste of city life.
-We recommend adding additional nights in Valencia so you can experience all this fantastic city has to offer.
+Cycling up to 50km a day you will have plenty of time to discover the colourful houses of Villajoyosa, sample the produce of the wineries in Xalo, watch the multitude of wildlife in the Marjal de Pego-Oliva and Albufera Natural Parks, and have plenty of opportunities to take a dip in the Mediterranean.
+Plus, staying in a fantastic selection of 3-star and 4-star accommodation on a bed and breakfast basis, you can be sure of a warm welcome at the end of each day.
+As your week in the saddle comes to a close you will arrive in Valencia for a taste of this vibrant city's culture.
+We recommend adding additional nights in Valencia so you can experience all this fantastic city has to offer - please ask our Sales Team for more information.

 Is this holiday for you?

-If you love to rediscover an area on two wheels and experience all a region has to offer from its bustling cities to its sleepy villages then this is the holiday for you.
-Cycling an average of 50 km a day on quiet roads, greenways and cycle paths your routes will take you along the coast with plenty of time to enjoy its many inviting beaches as well as to the peace of the mountain villages for spe …
+If you'd love to rediscover an area on two wheels and experience all the region has to offer, from its bustling cities to its sleepy villages, then this holiday is for you.
+Cycling an average of 50km per day on quiet roads, greenways, and cycle paths, your routes will take you along the coast with plenty of time to enjoy its many inviting beaches, as well as to the peace of the mountain village …

-If you love to rediscover an area on two wheels and experience all a region has to offer from its bustling cities to its sleepy villages then this is the holiday for you.
-Cycling an average of 50 km a day on quiet roads, greenways and cycle paths your routes will take you along the coast with plenty of time to enjoy its many inviting beaches as well as to the peace of the mountain villages for spectacular views.
-At the end of each day you can enjoy the comfort of a great selection of 3* and 4* accommodation, and on a B&B basis we have ensured you have the flexibility to choose from the many restaurants the region has to offer.
-We have even designed the rides to utilise the train on two days to avoid any busy sections and steep ascents so you can focus on enjoying the journey.
+If you'd love to rediscover an area on two wheels and experience all the region has to offer, from its bustling cities to its sleepy villages, then this holiday is for you.
+Cycling an average of 50km per day on quiet roads, greenways, and cycle paths, your routes will take you along the coast with plenty of time to enjoy its many inviting beaches, as well as to the peace of the mountain villages for spectacular views.
+At the end of each day you can enjoy the comfort of a great selection of 3-star and 4-star accommodation on a bed and breakfast basis so that you have the flexibility to eat other meals at some of the many wonderful restaurants the region has to offer.
+We have even designed the rides to utilise the train on two days to avoid any busy sections and steep ascents, so you can focus on enjoying the journey.

 Why KE?

-We have included your hire bike in the cost of your trip so you can relax knowing it is all taken care of for you.
+We have included bike hire in the cost of your trip so you can relax knowing it is all taken care of for you.
+E-bike upgrades are available - please contact our Sales Team for more information.

 Share